-CHRY's adviser comments that Smart Pension (smart.co) has been building its leadership team with a number of hires, including former UK pensions minister Guy Opperman, adding that Opperman will be helping it to scale its software sales internationally.
+Smart Pension (smart.co) has been building its leadership team with a number of hires, including former UK pensions minister Guy Opperman, who will be helping it to scale its software sales internationally.
 AUM on Smart Pension's Keystone software platform is about £15bn, and CHRY believes this division can provide significant organic growth.

 The Smart Pension Master Trust now serves over 1.4m members in the UK and has AUM of about £6.4bn.
 The UK government is considering setting a minimum size of £25bn for multi-employer pension schemes by 2030.
-CHRY's advisers think that this could provide an impetus to further consolidation of this sector and CHRY believes that Smart Pension would take a leading role in this.
+That would provide an impetus to further consolidation of this sector and CHRY believes that Smart Pension would take a leading role in this.
 To date, Smart Pension has made 10 acquisitions since it was launched just over 10 years ago, most recently acquiring the assets of the Options Master Trust in June 2024.